 Designer dogs can sometimes be hard to find, but they’re out there.
 The best thing to do is look around online and in newspapers.

 Once you’ve found a breeder, there are a couple things you should do to ensure you are getting a healthy puppy.

+- Secondly, visit the breeder.
+This will help you get a good idea of where your puppies are being raised.
 You can also see the parent animals to get an idea of how your puppy might look, as well as to make sure they are healthy and don’t have any behavioral issues.

 The Lab should be friendly, but don’t be too surprised if the Aussie seems a little indifferent.
 These dogs tend to be loyal to their families and are sometimes aloof toward strangers.

 However, aloof doesn’t mean hostile.
 An Aussie may not want to be your best friend upon meeting, but they should not display any aggression.

 Please be sure to avoid puppy mills and pet stores.
 These establishments care much less about the health of the dogs than they do about the money they could make from them.
 They are notorious for not using best practices for breeding healthy dogs.

 For more information on finding a puppy, take a look at our puppy search guide.